 Lastly, the .jpg file type will have a white background or a colored background.
 These file types are generally not as high res as a .png.
 Note: PNG stands for Portable Network Graphic, with so-called "lossless" compression.
 That means that the image quality was the same before and after the "compression" or download.
 JPG stands for Joint Photographic Experts Group, with so-called "lossy" compression.
 Meaning the more times you download the same .jpg file the more blurry it will get.
 Even though the .jpg file isn't as great as a .png I still include it because some website only allow you to upload a .jpg and not a .png.

 Okay now that we understand the file types, I'm sure you're wondering...

-How should I announce the new logo and branding?
+How should I announce the new logo and branding on socials?